zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 ## Data Engineering

-The focus transitioned from constructing pipelines to engineering resilient, observable data flows through structured orchestration.
-The core ingestion pattern leverages asynchronous concurrency and Pandas-based dataframes for transformation.
-Data is preprocessed near the source, upserted into DynamoDB to ensure each record reflects the most recent valid state, and versioned to S3 for auditability and recovery.
+The focus transitioned from constructing pipelines to engineering resilient, observable data flows through properly-structured orchestration.
+The core ingestion patterns include asynchronous concurrency and Pandas-based dataframes for transformation.
+Data is preprocessed near source, upserted into DynamoDB to ensure each record reflects the most recent valid state, and versioned to S3 for auditability, recovery, and downstream analysis.

-Jobs are triggered through a mix of event-driven and scheduled (cron-based) mechanisms, with buffers like SQS decoupling execution—allowing workloads to scale horizontally with greater flexibility and resilience under variable load.
+Jobs are triggered through a mix of event-driven and scheduled mechanisms.
+Buffers like SQS decouple execution, allowing workloads to scale flexibly, remaining resilient under variable load.

-Error handling is proactive: early-stage validation, task-scoped failure boundaries, and immediate termination on rate-limiting (e.g., HTTP 429) ensure fault isolation and recovery integrity.
+Error handling is proactive: early-stage validation, task-scoped failure boundaries, and immediate termination on rate-limiting (HTTP 429) ensure fault isolation and data integrity.

-Authentication-bound flows, such as SingPass integration, are implemented through stateless AWS Lambda chains—comprising PKCE flows, secure token exchanges, and claim decryption—with no persistent context between invocations.
+Authentication-bound flows, such as SingPass integration, are implemented through stateless AWS Lambda chains—including PKCE flows, secure token exchanges, and claim decryption—with no persistent context between invocations.

 ## Infrastructure as Code (IaC)

-All infrastructure is declaratively provisioned using Terraform.
+Infrastructure is deliberately and declaratively provisioned using Terraform.
 Workspaces (`dev`, `stg`, `prd`) isolate environments, with deployments automated via GitHub Actions.
 Modules are parameterized to maximize reuse, and remote state with locking is managed through S3.

 Security follows the principle of least privilege: IAM roles are scoped tightly, environment-specific credentials are stored in AWS SSM Parameter Store, and ECR repository was bootstrapped for container promotion across environments.